-Unfortunately, “The Frighteners” is the kind of movie that sounds much better on paper than it plays on screen.
-It’s a horror-comedy with “Ghostbusters” elements, starring Michael J. Fox and directed by Peter Jackson – it sounds like a winner, but nothing seems to come together.
+“The Frighteners” is the kind of movie that maybe sounds better on paper than it plays on screen: It’s a horror-comedy with “Ghostbusters” elements, starring Michael J. Fox and directed by Peter Jackson.
+It sounds great, but things don’t quite seem to come together.
 For starters, Fox’s performance is mostly joyless, and with little character development to help acclimatize the audience to him, he’s a humorless bore.
-Additionally, there are simply too many stories going on at once, and none of them get sufficient screen time: Fox’s supernatural compatriots, who help him stage hauntings to brand him as a “ghost hunter” of sorts, are poorly cast and barely used by the screenplay, and they’re a constant nuisance on screen.
-Additionally, there are several dangling subplots (like solving a decades-old mass murder, the present-day slayings of a town’s residents by a Death-like figure, an awkward investigator and his back story, as well as Fox’s love interest Trini Alvarado and her ghostly boyfriend, etc), and none of them are particularly interesting.
-While Jackson has a knack for madcap energy and a ballsy approach to horror-comedy, he seems out of his league here – the special effects get most of his attention, while the human interest gets forgotten along the way while the humor consistently fails to land.
-“The Frighteners” is the sort of movie that could easily be re-adapted into a horror-comedy television show and finally deliver on its premise, but as it is, it’s full of elements that should work well together but somehow each seem to undercooked and underwhelming.
+Additionally, there are simply too many stories going on at once, and several dangling subplots (like solving a decades-old mass murder, the present-day slayings of a town’s residents by a Death-like figure, an awkward investigator and his back story, as well as Fox’s love interest Trini Alvarado and her ghostly boyfriend, etc).
+Luckily, Jackson has a knack for madcap energy and a ballsy approach to horror-comedy (especially for a studio movie), and the special effects look great for the mid-90s.
+It’s the sort of movie that could easily be re-adapted into a TV show and get a chance to deliver on its premise, but as it is, it’s overstuffed but entertaining enough.

 Rating: ★★★ (out of 5)